TehShrike/cyoa-app/readme.md

 ## What does the framework give you

-- it handles the page that needs to be displayed
+- it displays the current page and handles links to other pages
-- it handles storing any state like inventory or previous choices
+- it stores state like inventory or the results of previous choices

-Routing and state get magically updated in the url for you, you create the adventure pages that link to each other.
+Routing and state get magically serialized to the url for you.
+You create the adventure pages that link to each other.

 ## How do I get started?